-An important consideration is whether this corporate disclosure behavior affects investor perception of ESG performance.
-Across two major commercial ESG data providers (Refinitiv and Sustainalytics), both of which use voluntary company disclosure as a primary input in their ratings, we find that diversity washers garner higher overall ESG and social ratings.
-Moreover, we find that diversity washers experience higher ownership levels by norm-constrained institutions, such as ESG-oriented mutual funds.
-Thus, misleading DEI- disclosure behavior by companies appears to have an undesirable real impact on sustainable asset flows.
+An important consideration is whether this corporate disclosure behavior has an undesirable impact on market participants' perceptions of ESG performance sustainable asset flows.
+Across two major commercial ESG data providers (Refinitiv and Sustainalytics), both of which use voluntary company disclosure as a primary input in their ratings, we find diversity washers garner higher overall ESG and social ratings.
+Moreover, we find diversity washers experience higher ownership levels by norm-constrained institutions, such as ESG-oriented mutual funds.
+We observe this focus on the firm disclosures instead of underlying diversity persists broadly, suggesting a widespread misunderstanding among market participants about the true nature of firms' diversity.